 First we set up a snow cluster.
 The term should not be confused with hardware systems we referred to as "clusters" earlier.
-We are simply setting up a group of R processes that will communicate with each other via TCP/IP sockets.
+We are simply setting up a group of R processes that will communicate with each other via TCP/IP sockets; those R processes may be running on different machines (i.e. a real cluster), or on a multicore machine, or a combination of the two.